 Natalie G. Hill, Producer

-In 2012, Natalie Hill Executive Produced the feature film Arthur Newman, starring Colin Firth and Emily Blunt, directed by Dante Ariola.
+Natalie Hill Executive Produced the feature film Arthur Newman, starring Colin Firth and Emily Blunt, directed by Dante Ariola.
 In 2007, Ariola and Natalie won the DGA award for Outstanding Directorial Achievement in Commercials together for their work on spots for Coca Cola, Traveler’s Insurance and Johnny Walker.

 Natalie began her film career as production manager on the award-winning documentary, Paris is Burning, recipient of the Grand Jury Prize for Documentaries at the 1991 Sundance Film Festival, Best Documentary at the 1991 Seattle International Film Festival, International Documentary Association and the Berlin International Film Festival.